Studying in the USA is a dream for millions of international students. To fulfil this dream, you first need a US Student Visa.

-4. Schedule US student visa interview and attend it
+4. Schedule a US student visa interview and attend it

 Next, you will have to schedule a visa interview.
 You can book a visa interview online or call a nearby US embassy or consulate.
 Finally, you need to attend the US Student Visa Interview.

-The section below has covered what documents you need to take for the VISA Interview and the general VISA Interview Questions.
+The section below has covered what documents you must take for the VISA Interview and the general VISA Interview Questions.

 Student VISA process for the USA: Document Checklist for Student Visa Interview.

-- Passport (The passport must be valid for at least six months beyond your period of stay in the US.)
+- Passport (The passport must be valid for at least six months beyond your stay in the US.)

 - Signed SEVIS Form I-20 or DS-2019 (including individual forms for spouse/children)